Meet the 2015 Apiary Inspection Team

-Kent has been an Apiary Inspector in the northwestern region of Pennsylvania for a number of years.
-Last year, due to funding reductions, he was the main seasonal Apiary Inspector, covering a large area of western Pennsylvania.
-Kent mentioned that he enjoys being able to help beekeepers, especially new ones, as they try to navigate the maze of information out there.
+Kent has been an Apiary Inspector in the northwestern region of Pennsylvania for a number of years and has kept bees for about 20 years.
+He enjoys being able to help beekeepers, especially new ones, as they try to navigate the maze of information out there.
 He feels this job has also given him the opportunity to meet a lot of really nice people.

 Jim is a familiar face in the Bedford County area.
-He has been an Apiary Inspector for the past few years (except for last year due to lack of funding) and has been keeping bees for 30+ years.
-Jim states the best part of being an Apiary Inspector is seeing different beekeeping operations and meeting the beekeepers!
+He has been an Apiary Inspector for the past few years and has been keeping bees for approximately 40 years.
+Jim states the best part of being an Apiary Inspector is helping beekeepers keep healthy bees.

 Karen Roccasecca was recently appointed as the Pennsylvania State Apiarist.
 Many of you already know Karen as an apiary inspector, a position she’s held at the Pennsylvania Department of Agriculture since 2006.
 She’s also been instrumental in the study of Colony Collapse Disorder.